Allen County Public Library: Audio Reading Service

 Founded in 1979 as the Northeast Indiana Radio Reading Service (NEIRRS), the Audio Reading Service is a radio reading service for people who have visual, physical, learning, or language challenges to reading standard printed materials because of blindness, low-vision, a literacy issue, language barrier, or a physical condition.
 The service is for people with macular degeneration, diabetic retinopathy, arthritis, stroke, Parkinson's disease, and other conditions that affect reading traditional print.
 Under the leadership of library staff, volunteers read local news, grocery ads, cultural events, obituaries, and other features from area newspapers, plus nearly 80 magazines and other publications.

-Previously transmitted on an SCA broadcast, the Audio Reading Service can be heard on the HD Radio station 89.1 FM HD3, broadcast from Fort Wayne.
+Previously transmitted on an SCA broadcast, the Audio Reading Service can be heard on the HD Radio station 89.1 FM HD2, broadcast from Fort Wayne.
 HD Radios are loaned out at no cost by the library.
-In addition, the service is available via podcast, live web streaming, the Sero mobile app, and TuneIn; as a secondary audio program (SAP-French) on PBS 39.4; and system-wide at select area healthcare facilities.
+In addition, the service is available via Alexa, podcast, live web streaming, the Sero mobile app, and TuneIn; as a secondary audio program (SAP-French) on PBS 39.4; and system-wide at select area healthcare facilities.

 The Audio Reading Service broadcasts 24 hours a day, seven days a week, and reaches an estimated 80,000 individuals.
 It became a part of the Allen County Public Library in 2004 and changed its name to Audio Reading Service in 2015.
 It is a member of the International Association of Audio Information Services (IAAIS).